Our programs at COPE involve a range of innovative and exciting developments in perinatal mental health. Our programs include:

 The Centre of Perinatal Excellence (COPE) is the Guideline developer for the National Perinatal Mental Health Guideline.

 The Guideline development has been informed and developed through the work of the Expert Working Group, formed through nomination of representatives from each of the professional bodies representing primary, maternity, postnatal and mental health care (as reflected in COPE’s Membership).
+The 2017 Guideline was approved by the National Health and Medical Research Council (NHMRC).

 Following extensive consultation with consumers, carers, professionals and governments, the National Guideline was approved by the NHMRC on 17 October, 2017.
 The National Perinatal Mental Health Guideline was officially launched by the Federal Minister for Health, The Hon Greg Hunt on 27 October, 2017.